irtiza-khalid/CodeClause-Movie-recomendation-system/README.md

 # CodeClause-Movie-recomendation-system
-#code is uploaded into master branch using lfs migrate git due to large files having more then 100mb pkl files
+#code is also  uploaded into master branch using lfs migrate git due to large files having more then 100mb pkl files and can download zip from there also